 In recent years, advancements in technology have revolutionized the field of forensic odontology cases and dental forensics.
 Cutting-edge digital imaging methods, such as 3D scanning and computer-assisted bite mark analysis, have significantly enhanced the accuracy of bite mark analysis in dental forensics.

 These technological advancements have minimized subjectivity in the analysis process, making bite mark analysis more precise and reliable in dental forensics.
-They have also enabled experts to present their findings in a more transparent and comprehensible manner to the courts in dental forensics.
+They have also enabled experts to present their findings more transparently and comprehensibly to the courts.

 The Invaluable Role of Forensic Dentistry in Justice and Dental Forensics